astorfi/sequence-to-sequence-from-scratch/docs/source/content/documentation.rst

 niques for the task of machine translation.
 It was after success of neural network in image classification tasks that researchers started to use neural networks in machine translation.
 Around 2013 research groups started to achieve breakthrough results in NMT and boosted state of the art performance.
-Unlike traditional statistical machine transla- tion, NMT is based on an end-to-end neural network that increases the performance of machine translation systems [bahdanau2014neural]_.
+Unlike traditional statistical machine transla- tion, NMT is based on an end-to-end neural network that increases the performance of machine translation systems.

 We dedicate this project to a core deep learning based model for sequence-to-sequence modeling and in particular machine translation: An Encoder-Decoder architecture based on Long-Short Term Memory (LSTM) networks.